confidential-containers/td-shim/doc/tdshim_spec.md

 untrusted.
 For detail, please refer to [Intel TDX Module 1.0 EAS](#eas), Section 8.1 TD VCPU Initial State and Section 20.2.42 TDH.VP.INIT.

+TD HOB is untrusted data from VMM.
+The TD Shim shall measure the TD HOB content to RTMR[0] before consume it.

 #### Memory Information

 Resource Description HOB is to report the VMM assigned memory information.